 - Blend together eggs and heavy whipping cream.
 Pour mixture over the top of all ingredients.

-- Cover loosely with foil and bake 1 hour.
+- Cover loosely with foil and bake at 375 for 1 hour.

 - Remove foil and bake another 15 minutes or until the middle doesn't jiggle when you shake the dish.